Devineni Venkata Ramana

-Devineni Venkata Ramana (21 September 1960-3 June 1999), popularly known as Ramana, was an Indian politician active in several years.
+Devineni Venkata Ramana (21 September 1960-3 June 1999), popularly known as DVR, was an Indian politician active in several years.
 He was the cabinet minister of Andhra Pradesh from 1996 to 1999.
 He represented Nandigama Assembly constituency in Krishna district of the Indian state of Andhra Pradesh.

 Early life and education

 Ramana was born in Kanchikacherla, Krishna district, Andhra Pradesh, India.